Franchise accounting tips

 While you can take confidence from the systems and processes that make a franchise tick, you shouldn’t get complacent.
 Franchises come with risks that you wouldn’t encounter with traditional small businesses.

-Many small businesses start out as sole traders and add staff as they grow.
-Most franchises will require you to have staff from the beginning, which means you’ll need to manage human resources and make payroll.
+- Staffing from the start: Many small businesses start out as sole traders and add employees as they grow.
+Most franchises will require you to have employees from the beginning, which means you’ll need to manage human resources and make payroll.

 Aims of franchise accounting